Ustaše: Religious persecution

-As part of their policy to eliminate Serbs entirely, by killing one-third, converting one-third and expelling one-third, the Ustaše conducted forcible conversions of Christian Orthodox Serbs to Catholicism, with the participation of Catholic priests.
-On occasion the prospect of conversion was merely a ruse to gather Serbs so they could be murdered, such as in Glina.
+As part of their policy to eliminate Serbs entirely from the NDH, by killing one-third, converting one-third and expelling one-third (although, in reality, by 1945 far more had been murdered than either converted or expelled), the Ustaše conducted forcible conversions of Christian Orthodox Serbs to Catholicism, with the participation of Catholic priests.
+On occasion, the prospect of conversion was merely a ruse to gather Serbs so they could be murdered, such as in Glina.
 On 18 May 1943, Archbishop Stepinac wrote a letter to the pope, in which he estimated 240,000 conversions had occurred.
 The Ustaše killed 157 Orthodox priests, among them three Serb Orthodox bishops (cutting the throat of the bishop of Banja Luka and killing the archbishop of Sarajevo), while they jailed and tortured the Orthodox archbishop of Zagreb.
 The Ustaše expelled to Serbia 327 Orthodox priests and one bishop, while two other bishops and 12 priests left on their own.
 According to NDH laws only uneducated Serbs were eligible for conversion; educated people, including merchants, intelligentia, and particularly Orthodox clergy were to be exterminated or expelled.

-Thus 85% of the Orthodox priests in the Independent State of Croatia were either killed or expelled by the Ustaše, in order to "leave the Orthodox population without spiritual leadership so the Ustašas' policy of forced or fear-induced conversions to Catholicism would be easier to carry out".
+Thus 85% of the Orthodox priests in the Independent State of Croatia were either killed or expelled to "leave the Orthodox population without spiritual leadership so the Ustašas' policy of forced or fear-induced conversions to Catholicism would be easier to carry out".
 The Ustaše destroyed and desecrated numerous Orthodox churches, forbade the use of Cyrillic script and the Julian calendar (both officially used by the Serbian Orthodox Church) and even prohibited the term "Serbian Orthodox Church".
 Orthodox schools were shut down, and the Church was prohibited from collecting donations, robbing it of income.
 Church properties were confiscated, some were turned over to the Croatian Catholic Church.
 Finally, to destroy the Serbian Orthodox Church, the Ustaše tried to create its own alternative Croatian Orthodox Church, with an imported Russian hieromonk, Germogen Maximov, reigning as "patriarch", but it failed to gain adherents.

-Despite these many actions by the Ustaše to destroy the Serbian Orthodox Church, the historian Jozo Tomasevich found no condemnations of these crimes, public or private, by Catholic Archbishop Stepinac or any other members of the Croatian Catholic Church.
+Despite the actions by the Ustaše to destroy the Serbian Orthodox Church, historian Josip "Jozo" Tomasevich found no condemnations of these crimes, public or private, by Catholic Archbishop Stepinac or any other members of the Croatian Catholic Church.
 On the contrary, he states that this massive Ustaše attack on the Serbian Orthodox Church "was approved and supported by many Croatian Catholic priests", and that the Croatian Roman Catholic Church hierarchy and the Vatican "regarded Ustaše policies against the Serbs and Serbian Orthodox Church as advantageous to Roman Catholicism".